vrtmrz/obsidian-livesync/docs/settings.md

 #### Recreate missing chunks for all files

 This will recreate chunks for all files.
 If there were missing chunks, this may fix the errors.

+#### Resolve All conflicted files by the newer one

+Resolve all conflicted files by the newer one.
+Caution: This will overwrite the older one, and cannot resurrect the overwritten one.

 #### Verify and repair all files